 Elle encadre à ce titre les Bourses traditionnelles et les plateformes de négociation, mais aussi l’ensemble des services fournis par les entreprises d’investissement.
 Ces derniers doivent dans ce cadre notamment communiquer sur les produits proposés au public à travers des documents standardisés.
 De la même façon que pour la mise en conformité vis-à-vis du règlement Priips, Sequantis LT, la plateforme utilisée pour Priips, peut générer des fichiers adaptés à la directive Mifid 2.
 Elle permet l’élaboration des KID (documents de référence réglementaires à mettre à la disposition des souscripteurs de produits d’épargne).
 La différence principale avec les documents de référence adaptés à Priips réside dans la génération de documents supplémentaires sur la présentation des frais.

 AIFM, reporting to monitor alternative investment fund managers.

 Incorporated into French law in July 2013, the AIFM directive is designed to control the activities of so-called alternative funds, meaning all those not regulated by the UCITS directive.
 Specifically, it concerns real estate funds, hedge funds and investment capital funds.
 Among the new obligations is a requirement to submit a report to the regulator.

 The report is descriptive and must highlight risk monitoring processes.
 The regulator is seeking to monitor systemic risks.
-Among the risks to analyse, liquidity risk is subject of considerable scrutiny, be it for asset (time needed to sell portfolio) or liability (time needed for bearers to exit).
+Among the risks to analyse, liquidity risk is subject to considerable scrutiny, be it for asset (time needed to sell portfolio) or liability (time needed for bearers to exit).

 As a reminder, following the 2008-09 crash, many hedge funds were unable to liquidate their positions, effectively locking investors into their funds.
 The regulator’s intention is to be able to monitor flagrant imbalances between assets and liabilities.